demisto/content-docs/docs/integrations/unit-testing.md

 In order to work with unit testing, the integration or automation script needs to be developed in [package (directory) structure](package-dir), where the yml file is separated from the python file and resides in its own directory.

-### Setup Pipenv
+### General Notes

-To run locally the unit tests we want to setup a virtual environment with all required dependencies (both runtime and development).
-To achieve this we use [Pipenv](https://pipenv.readthedocs.io/en/latest/).

-Our recommended way to setup an integration into the [package (directory) structure](package-dir) is to use: `demisto-sdk split`.
-See full command documentation [here](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/split/README.md).

-Manual Setup:

-* **Install pipenv**: Follow the [instructions](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv).
-* **Copy base Pipenv files**: Copy the base Pipfile and Pipfile.lock files to the target package directory from: [demisto_sdk/commands/lint/resources](https://github.com/demisto/demisto-sdk/tree/master/demisto_sdk/commands/lint/resources).
-* **Install additional runtime dependencies**: using: `pipenv install <dependency>`.
-For example: `pipenv install ldap3`
-* **Sync Pipenv**: (including dev dependencies) by running: `pipenv sync --dev`
-* **Enable Virtual Env**: To enable the Pipenv virtual env in the shell run: `pipenv shell`.
-To exit the virtual env simply run: `exit`.

-You should now have a managed virtual environment to run unit tests locally.
+In order to verify that the content indeed runs with all the required dependencies, we recommend writing, running, and debugging the unit tests locally with the corresponding image.
+The VSCode Cortex XSOAR Extension allows you to do this in the easiest way possible.
+Additionally, you can run and debug the unit tests locally with the corresponding image in other IDEs.

 ### Setup Vscode

 We recommend using VSCode with the Cortex XSOAR Extension This is optional and you can also run/debug unit tests with other IDEs (such as Pycharm).

-Setup:
+For more information, see [visual studio code extension documentation](https://xsoar.pan.dev/docs/concepts/vscode-extension).

 * **Install the Cortex XSOAR Extension**: Install with-in VSCode by navigating to `Extension`.
 Or download and install from [here](https://marketplace.visualstudio.com/items?itemName=CortexXSOARext.xsoar)
 * **Open VSCode**: Open VSCode where the root folder is the folder you wish to develop within.
-* **Choose Interpreter**: Choose the Pipenv interpreter (with all dependencies we setup in the previous step).
-See: <https://code.visualstudio.com/docs/python/environments>
-* **Enable PyTest**: We run our unit tests with `pytest`.
-See the following on how to enable PyTest: <https://code.visualstudio.com/docs/python/testing>
+* **Setup Dev Environment**: form more details, check out [setup environment](https://xsoar.pan.dev/docs/concepts/vscode-extension#environment-setup).
+* **Setup Integration And Script Environment**: for more details, check out [setup integrations and scripts environment](https://xsoar.pan.dev/docs/concepts/vscode-extension#setup-integrations-and-scripts-environment).

 ### Setup PyCharm

 * **Install the Cortex XSOAR Plugin**: Install with-in PyCharm by navigating to `Preferences.. -> Plugins`.
 Or download and install from [here](https://plugins.jetbrains.com/plugin/12093-demisto-add-on-for-pycharm)
 * **Open Pycharm**: Open PyCharm where the root folder is the folder you wish to develop within.
-* **Choose Interpreter**: Choose the Pipenv interpreter (with all dependencies we setup in the previous step).
+* **Choose Interpreter**: Choose the poetry environment interpreter (with all dependencies we setup in the previous step).
 See: <https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html>
 * **Enable PyTest**: We run our unit tests with `pytest`.
 See the following on how to enable PyTest: <https://www.jetbrains.com/help/pycharm/pytest.html>

 ## Use `main` in Integration/Automation